Selleo/DevPath/content/web_development/Framework and language/react-native/advanced.md

 - Upon entering new/edit habit form name input should autofocus
 - Add additional field into Habit form called 'description', put it under 'name', after entering enter inside 'name' we should go to next input and focus on it
 - Near each 'name' and 'description' should be a clear icon that triggers input cleaning (you can use handleChange)
-- Inside navigation header put an reset button to reset form into initial values
+- Inside navigation header put an reset button to reset form into initial values (clues: innerRef, useLayoutEffect() + navigation.setOptions)

 ---